 For comparison, here are Virginia ratings from previous Drought Monitors from about one month, two months, three months, and one year ago:

-The Drought Monitoring Task Force also produces a daily map rating groundwater levels (GW), precipitation deficits (Prcp), reservoir storage (Res), and stream flow (Flow) conditions across the Commonwealth.
-In each area, a color code indicates “normal,” “watch,” “warning,” or “emergency conditions.”
-The January 1, 2015, map is shown below.
-The current map and more information on the ratings are available the Task Force Web site listed above.
+The Drought Monitoring Task Force also produces a daily map rating drought-status indicators.
+Shown below is daily map for January 1, 2016.
+The status-indicator abbreviations on that map are as follows: GW = groundwater levels, Prcp = precipitation deficits, Res – reservoir storage, and Flow = stream flow conditions.
+For each region of Virginia, the indicators are color coded for “normal,” “watch,” “warning,” or “emergency conditions.”
+Any given day’s current map and more information on drought status in Virginia are available the Task Force Web site listed above.

-Looking beyond Virginia: The December 30, 2014, U.S. Drought Monitor rated 39.2 percent of the United States (including all or parts of 38 states) as being abnormally dry or worse, and it rated 14.1 percent of the country (including all or parts of 12 states), as being in severe drought or worse (categories D2, D3, and D4).
-(On August 7, 2012, 38.5 percent of the country was in the three worst categories; that was the highest percentage in these categories reported by the Drought Monitor since it began in 2000.)
+The December 29, 2015, U.S. Drought Monitor rated 29.4% of the United States (including all or parts of 37 states, plus Puerto Rico) as being abnormally dry or worse.
+It rated 9.7% of the country (including all or parts of 9 states, plus Puerto Rico), as being in severe drought or worse (categories D2, D3, and D4; the highest percentage in these categories reported by the Drought Monitor since it began in 2000 was 38.5% of the country during the week of August 7, 2012).

 The nationwide percentages for abnormally dry or worse (D0-D4) and severe or worse (D2-D4) in the previous three months and one year ago were as follows:

-In the following states, over 50 percent of the state was categorized by the December 30 report as being in severe-or-worse drought:
+In the following states, over 50% of the state was categorized by the 12/29/15 report as being in severe-or-worse drought.

-For a look ahead, the National Weather Service/Climate Prediction Center’s “U.S. Seasonal Drought Outlook” for the next 90 days is available at http://www.cpc.ncep.noaa.gov/products/expert_assessment/sdo_summary.html.
-Shown below is the outlook map available on Jan.
-8, 2015.
+For a look ahead, the National Weather Service/Climate Prediction Center’s “U.S. Seasonal Drought Outlook” is available at http://www.cpc.ncep.noaa.gov/products/expert_assessment/sdo_summary.php.
+Shown below is the outlook map available on January 1, 2016.